French Twist (film)

-French Twist (Gazon maudit) is a cult 1995 French comedy film.
-It was written and directed by Josiane Balasko.
-The film was one of very few French films to have a dubbed version for English audiences.
+French Twist (Gazon maudit) is a 1995 French comedy cult film written and directed by Josiane Balasko.
+It is among the few French films that have released a dubbed version for English-speaking audiences.
 Its title in French is untranslatable but 'Cursed Lawn' is a close approximation.
 It also refers to the shaving (or not) of pubic hair, a subtle joke in French alluding to the subject matter of the film.

-The film was selected as the French entry for the Best Foreign Language Film at the 68th Academy Awards, but was not accepted as a nominee.
+French Twist was selected as France's entry for the Best Foreign Language Film at the 68th Academy Awards, but was not accepted as a nominee.